 News Sharing on Social Media: Mapping the Ideology of News Media, Politicians, and the Mass Public

 Political Analysis.
-Forthcoming.
+2025, 33 (2).

 (with Richard Bonneau, Joshua Tucker & Jonathan Nagler)

-• Ideology scores of members of Congress (116th Congress)
+Data: Ideology of politicians (116th Congress)

 The Unequal Effects of the COVID-19 Pandemic on Political Interest Representation